 As you will appreciate, the more we learn about this process the more our thinking develops.
 As further documents are finalised we will upload them for your review.

-Click on the right-hand image to read or download the document.
+Click on the link to read or download the document.
 Most recent activity is at the top of the list.

 The New Zealand Sport Fishing Council submitted in support of a more integrated approach to marine protection in New Zealand, with different Marine Protected Area categories to meet the specific environmental needs of an area, while taking into account existing and future uses and values.
 Read the full submission to understand how we can achieve abundance and diversity across New Zealand's marine environment.